pathbind/M-plus/README.md

 ## OpenRouter easy setup

 OpenRouter is the simplest way to configure a multi-model M+ team.
-One OpenRouter API key can expose text models from multiple model providers through a single OpenAI-compatible endpoint.
-After validation, those exact OpenRouter model IDs appear in the Main and Reviewer selectors under an **OpenRouter** group.
+One OpenRouter API key can expose text models from multiple model providers through a single endpoint.
+In v1.7.1, the same key can also be used by M+ for image generation, music, sound effects and speech.
+After validation, the available OpenRouter text model IDs appear in the Main and Reviewer selectors under an **OpenRouter** group.

 Direct provider cards remain available below it.
 They are independent of OpenRouter, so one project can mix OpenRouter-routed roles with roles that use direct provider keys.

-In this release OpenRouter is used for Main and Reviewer text calls and can also act as the M+ web-research engine.
-Existing image and audio renderers continue to use their direct provider or Media API keys.
+OpenRouter is used for Main and Reviewer text calls, can act as the M+ web-research engine, and can now provide generative media routes as well.
+M+ uses OpenRouter's image API for images, Lyria for music, GPT Audio for sound effects, and OpenRouter text-to-speech for speech.
+Direct renderer keys remain available and can be mixed with OpenRouter.
+The existing speech voice selector remains specific to the direct Google renderer; the OpenRouter speech route uses the Alloy voice in v1.7.1.

 ## Provider validation